Deadlock in Kazakhstan as oil workers strike

 "There is no justice, the authorities only support the employer and our human rights are not respected."

 The strikers say that even with above-average salaries the money is still not enough to get by.
-Zhanaozen is isolated and so everything must be brought in, making the cost of living high.'No winners'
+Zhanaozen is isolated and so everything must be brought in, making the cost of living high.

 The Zhanaozen strike is one of several industrial actions to have hit western Kazakhstan's Mangistau region this year.